 Community solutions, in the US, first developed the Functional Zero approach.
 Since January 2015, the Functional Zero approach has seen 75 communities across the US, housing more than 75,000 people, including more than 40,000 veterans.
 Seven US communities have achieved functional zero homelessness for veterans, and three communities for chronically homeless people.
 Case studies from the US can be found in the Implementation Plan (pp. 44 – 46).

-We believe that by applying the Functional Zero approach we can end street homelessness in the Adelaide CBD.
+The Adelaide Zero Project believes that by applying the Functional Zero approach, we can end street homelessness in the Adelaide CBD.

 Homelessness is not the problem.